![]() |

 pathologist.
 "It looked like we were involved, it looked like we were

 trying to cover something up when in fact we weren't," said Zagrossi.
-Over the past decade, members of the FBI and BIA have made four trips to the Yukon to visit John Graham, asking him to identify Anna Mae’s murderer while offering him immunity from any related charges.
+Over the past decade, members of the FBI and Bureau of Indian Affairs (BIA) have made four trips to the Yukon to visit John Graham, asking him to identify Anna Mae’s murderer while offering him immunity from any related charges.
 They also warned that if John did not comply, they would in turn bring charges against him for the crime.
 During their fourth and last visit to the Yukon, the agents informed John that it would be the last time they would come to see him — the last chance to accept their offer of immunity.
-Living up to their promise, and after questionable interrogations of John’s co-accused, Arlo Looking Cloud, the FBI charged John Graham with the murder of Anna Mae Pictou-Aquash.
-Extraditing the Innocent On December 1, 2003, John was arrested in Vancouver and will soon face an extradition hearing to stand trial for the charge of first degree murder.
-The family and friends of John Graham, including numerous supporters, human rights and First Nation organizations, as well as the Honourable Yukon Member of Parliament and Parliamentary Secretary Larry Bagnell, are calling on the Canadian government and all involved with this process to provide great scrutiny to the evidence presented in the extradition hearing.
+Living up to their promise, and after questionable interrogations of John’s co-accused, Arlo Looking Cloud, the FBI charged John Graham with the murder of Anna Mae Pictou-Aquash.Extraditing the Innocent On December 1, 2003, John was arrested in Vancouver.
+He was freed on bail but remained under house arrest while he fought extradition to the US.
+Significant evidence outlined in the US government’s summary was known to be either false or non-existent, while the bulk of remaining evidence consisted of hear-say testimony.
+Such evidence would likely not bring a conviction in a Canadian court.
+However, due to a post-911 agreement between Canada and the US, the Canadian court is only allowed to review a summary and can not challenge the actual evidence.
+During John's extradition process, the family and friends of John Graham, and numerous supporters, human rights and First Nation organizations, as well as the Honourable Yukon Member of Parliament and Parliamentary Secretary Larry Bagnell, called on the Canadian government and all involved to provide great scrutiny to the evidence presented in the extradition hearing.

 Amnesty is urging Canadian authorities to